 A foster sibling tell us her side of the story

-Our foster carers sometimes foster alongside bringing up their own children.
-When you think about fostering, you need to think about the impact that this has on them.
-You’ll find plenty of stories from our carers about how their children have found it.
-They have explained that fostering has helped them teach their children life experiences that they may otherwise never have had, and they believe their children are more understanding as a result.
+Many of our foster carers are bringing up their own children too so when you think about fostering, you need to think about the impact that this has on them.
+You’ll find plenty of stories from our carers about their children’s experiences and how fostering has helped them teach their children life lessons they may otherwise never have had.
+Many foster carers believe their children have become more understanding and compassionate as a result.

 Isabelle explains: “Fostering has given me lots of skills and experience with children and made me want to work with them.
 I am now training to be an early years practitioner at a local nursery.
 I enjoy fostering and I’m looking forward to meeting lots of new children over the years and making a difference to their lives.

-We have always loved looking after the children and we make sure we take them on nice days out and set up different activities.
+We have always loved looking after the children who came to stay with us, and we make sure we take them on nice days out and set up different activities that they enjoy.
 I have liked everything about fostering and we work well as a family.”

 You can read Isabelle’s full story here.